Technical Debt

 Epilogue

-Quite often software engineering organisations are unaware they are taking out debts.
-The longer technical debt accumulates, the more challenging it will be to address.
-However, with the right approach and people - nothing is impossible!
+In many cases, software engineering organizations may be unaware that they are accumulating debts.
+The longer technical debt persists, the more challenging it becomes to address.

-Don’t try to fully eliminate technical debt.
+The key is not to aim for the complete elimination of technical debt.
 Rather focus on changing the team’s habits and creating a development culture, where laziness, negligence and indifference are not tolerated.
-Acknowledge and reward your team members’ efforts in cleaning up the mess.
-Keep technical debt under control and ensure that it does not become a major burden on the development process.
+Recognize and reward your team members' efforts in cleaning up the mess.
+Keep technical debt under control to prevent it from becoming a significant burden on the development process.

 Credits